alanbarnett/ptheme/README.md

 control git printing, and this function to set it from the command line:

-`gitpt` is a command that will turn on or off the git branch information in the prompt, by changing the `GIT_PROMPT` variable (note that the only reason this works is because I check the value of the `GIT_PROMPT` variable before running any git commands in the prompt scripts).
+`gitpt` is a command that will turn on or off the git branch information in the prompt, by changing the `ENABLE_GIT_PROMPT` variable (note that the only reason this works is because I check the value of the `ENABLE_GIT_PROMPT` variable before running any git commands in the prompt scripts).

 #### plugins/divider.sh

-This plugin is for controlling the `ENABLE_DIVIDER` function.
+This plugin is for controlling the `ENABLE_DIVIDER` variable.
 It sets it to 1 initially, as well.
 It also gives this function for controlling it:

 `divider` is a command that takes "on" or "off" as parameters, and sets the variable to a 1 or 0.
 This function is very similar to gitpt, except it controls the variable for printing an 80 column divider.
-You can print your divider in any way you like, but also included in the bin/ folder is a script called 80col_divider.sh that echo's a string of 80 dots.
+You can print your divider in any way you like, but also included in the bin/ folder is a script called `80col_divider.sh` that echo's a string of 80 dots.
+There is also one called `fullwidth_divider.sh`, which prints a line of hyphens across the full width of your terminal (assuming your screen isn't wider than 2000 characters).
+Eventually, I'll have one script that controls the color, character, and length of the divider.